WebsiteBaker-modules/anynews/README.md

 Visit the created page/section in your frontend and search for the *group_id(s)* you want to use in the Anynews function call.

 ### Anynews Templates
 The HTML skeleton of the Anynews output is defined by template files **display_mode_X.htt** stored in the Anynews subfolder **templates**.
 The template file used is defined by the Anynews function parameter **$display_mode**, which defaults to 1 if no valid input is defined.
 To create your own Anynews template, create a new file in the Anynews template folder and rename it to **templates/display_mode_5.htt**.
-You can use the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) to create and edit this file via the WebsiteBaker backend.
+You can use the [cwsoft-addon-file-editor](https://github.com/cwsoft/wb-addon-file-editor#readme) to create and edit this file via the WebsiteBaker backend.

 #### Step 1:
 Add the HTML skeleton below to your custom template file.
 All Anynews output should be wrapped in a div with class "mod_anynews" to prevent CSS clashes with other modules, templates or the WebsiteBaker core.